PrunelleLM/Adata_scientists_project/index.md

-## Men/ Women, equals in the eyes of the media?
+# Men & Women, Equals in the eyes of the Media?

 "The media reflects what the people say, the people reflect what the media says.
 Will we never tire of this mind-numbing game of mirrors?"
 Amin Maalouf